 RBC Enzyme Defects

 To identify the specific RBC enzymopathy responsible for hemolysis, tests for reduced enzyme activity are recommended.
-Screening tests exist for the most common RBC enzymopathies, including G6PD and PK deficiency.
-For other RBC enzymopathies, activity is generally determined using a spectrophotometric assay for enzyme activity, and such assays are recommended even for the more common RBC enzymopathies.
+The most common RBC enzymopathies, including G6PD and PK deficiency, may be identified by specific screening tests.
+For other RBC enzymopathies, activity is generally determined using a spectrophotometric assay for enzyme activity ; such assays are recommended even for the more common RBC enzymopathies.
 All enzyme activity assays require careful interpretation because results may be influenced by erythrocyte age, recent transfusion, the presence of leukocytes, and other factors.
-Molecular genetic testing is considered complementary to enzyme testing and is often required to make a definitive diagnosis of a suspected RBC enzymopathy.
+Molecular genetic testing is considered complementary to enzyme testing and is often required to definitively diagnose a suspected RBC enzymopathy.

 RBC Membrane Defects